Is Jeff Sessions' job safe?

 With Sessions out and no replacement confirmed, Rod Rosenstein would run the Justice Department.
 He’s the guy who decided to appoint a special counsel and to select Robert Mueller for the job.

 I suppose Trump could also fire Rosenstein.
 Who would be in charge of DOJ then?
-Rachel Brand, who the number three official left for a big job at Walmart.
+Rachel Brand, who is the number three official, left for a big job at Walmart.
 I think the Solicitor General, Noel Francisco, would be next in line.
 Francisco is a terrific lawyer and a very solid conservative.
 But he would face a huge learning curve transitioning from SG to Attorney General.

 In any event, I don’t believe Trump wants a replay of Nixon’s “Saturday Night Massacre.”
 It would bring the Russia probe back to the fore and confirm the Democrats’ “chaos narrative.”
 It would thus be a gift to Democrats heading into the mid-term elections.